Theehawau/sensors-data-dbt/README.md

 ### Sensors data warehouse with MySQL & dbt:
-The aim of this project is to create a scalable data warehouse tech-stack Dataset used for this project can be found [here](https://anson.ucdavis.edu/~clarkf/)
+The aim of this project is to create a scalable data warehouse tech-stack.
+Data used for this project can be found [here](https://anson.ucdavis.edu/~clarkf/)

 ### Using the  project